MartinDCalderonP/Alkemy-Fullstack-Challenge/README.md

 # Things that are working now

 Well, the name is clear, in this app one can create, read, update and delete (CRUD) the moves.
 It uses Sweet Alert to confirm deletion and Material UI for the inputs.
-The last added thing is the login, but the register is not implemented yet.
+The last added thing is the login and register with session.
+It uses MySQL for the database and Node & Express for the backend.

 # Next things to add to the project